RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

 ```

 Yeoman will ask you some informations to generate the new plugin.
 Once finished, the architecture of the plugin is iniatialized with some basics examples.

-Now, let's try to compile and show the plugin in the app!

 # Plugin overall code structure